 Catalysing collaborative approaches

-In addition to the collaborative approaches above, the national forum has provided new capacity building opportunities to improve palliative care research and practice in England.
+In addition to the collaborative approaches above, the national forum provides capacity building opportunities to improve palliative care research and practice in England.
 Examples include:

 Supporting areas where needs are greatest

 Following an NIHR call for new research partnerships responding to areas of greatest need, we delivered a workshop in July 2021 to facilitate connections across stakeholders.
-Sixteen new partnerships were funded and launched in 2022, including three co-led by ARC South London:
+Sixteen new partnerships were funded and launched in 2022, including:

 - Palliative and end of life care in rural, coastal and low-income communities (with University of Exeter and ARC South West Peninsular)